chisombiri/chisombiri/README.md

 My consistent aim is to achieve mastery of the most important and latest web technologies as well as best practices.
 Building state-of-the-art, easy to use, user-friendly websites and applications is what I enjoy.
 In addition to my web programming skills, I have an eye for good design, as well as Figma skill.

-- 🔭 I’m currently rounding up on an e-commerce web app with react.
+- 🔭 Working on digital solutions that meet business needs; connect with your customers.
 - 👩🏻‍🤝‍🧑🏾 I’m looking to collaborate on any web project(website, web app, PWA).
 - 🤹🏾‍♀️ Major Tech Skills: HTML, CSS, SCSS, Tailwind, JavaScript, React(Hooks, Redux, Jest), APIs, NodeJs(express), Firebase, TypeScript, SQL, MongoDB.
 - 📫 How to reach me: [Email me!](mailto:chisombiri@gmail.com); or connect with me on: [LinkedIn][1], [Twitter][2].